 Level 2 sex offenders are required to register with the police departments where they live within 48 hours of receiving notice of their Level 2 designation.
-Information about Level 2 sex offenders is accessible to members of the public who request it at their local police department.
+Information about Level 2 sex offenders is accessible to members of the public who request it at their local police department or on the SORB's website if the offender was finally classified after July 12, 2013.
 This information includes the sex offender's name, identifying data, residential, secondary, employment and school addresses, sex offense conviction data, physical description and a photograph.
 Level 2 offenders are required to re-register with the police on an annual basis during their birth month.

 Level 3 sex offenders are required to register with the police departments where they live within 48 hours of receiving notice of their Level 3 designation.
 Information about Level 3 sex offenders is posted on the SORB's website at www.mass.gov/sorb for review.
 In addition, members of the public can request information at their local police department.
 This information includes the offender's name, identifying data, residential, secondary, employment and school addresses, sex offense conviction data, physical description and a photograph.
 Level 3 offenders are required to re-register with the police on an annual basis during their birth month.